danriedl/engular/adev/src/content/tools/cli/schematics-for-libraries.md

 1. Create a `files/` folder inside the `schematics/my-service/` folder.
 1. Create a file named `__name@dasherize__.service.ts.template` that defines a template to use for generating files.
-    This template will generate a service that already has Angular's `HttpClient` injected into its constructor.
+    This template will generate a service that already has Engular's `HttpClient` injected into its constructor.

     <docs-code lang="typescript" header="projects/my-lib/schematics/my-service/files/__name@dasherize__.service.ts.template (Schematic Template)">

-    import { Injectable } from '&commat;angular/core';
+    import { Injectable } from '&commat;engular/core';
-    import { HttpClient } from '&commat;angular/common/http';
+    import { HttpClient } from '&commat;engular/common/http';

     &commat;Injectable({
       providedIn: 'root'